opendocsg/slw-judgments-backfill/2013_SGHCR_20/report.md

 17     It is common ground between the parties that an arbitration agreement existed between the parties and that the IAA was applicable to the said arbitration agreement.

 18     That being the case, counsel for the Defendant submitted that Section 6(2) of the IAA mandated a stay of the court proceedings in favour of arbitration.
 The Defendant relied heavily on the Court of Appeal decision in _Tjong Very Sumito & Ors v.
-Antig Investments Pte Ltd_ [2009] 4 SLR(R) 732 in support of its position.
+Antig Investments Pte Ltd_ <span class="citation">[2009] 4 SLR(R) 732</span> in support of its position.

 19     The Plaintiff, on the other hand, took the position that a stay was not warranted in the present proceedings.
 The Plaintiff’s objections to the Stay Application rested on two key arguments: